JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Usage.md

 ```
 Types involved: ``AuthLogin``

-### User Profile
+## User Profile
 To perform user-specific requests (e.g. user-accessible devices or profiles) it is mandatorry to include a user-id reference to these requests.
 Therefore it is required to obtain its own user-id first.
+More details about ``TBUserApiClient/getUser(responseHandler:)``
 ```swift
 var userInfo: User?